mirnylab/hiclib-legacy/doc/source/index.rst

 Note about suggested usage
 --------------------------

+.. note :: "**Updated from 2015-12-10**" I have modified the library to be python 2-3 compatible.
+It is also easily installable with the setup.py
+            script right now.
+It can bring many bugs, but is generally a good thing to do.

 .. note :: "**Updated from 2015-05-17**" I have rewritten the library considerably to allow analyses of the datasets such as (Rao, 2014), with
            many billion reads.
 This dataset can really be analyzed on a 32GB machine with no problems.
 Mapping was also made very automatic, and better mapping scripts are now provided.